 Also, if you struggled with credit card debt in the past due to uncontrolled spending, then cut up your credit cards and only use debit cards.
 Watch Marie Kondo’s special on Netflix (but don’t get the subscription if you don’t already have one) and find ways to really cut down on your spending.

 The work isn’t easy.
 Sometimes it might not feel like you’re making an impact.
 But like the metaphor goes, bucket after bucket, if you put in the time, discipline, and effort, you will rescue yourself from debt.
-I’m rooting you on, and if you want to share your success stories, I’d love to hear about them in the comment sections below.
+I’m rooting you on.
+If you want to share your success stories, I’d love to hear about them in the comment sections below.
 Every success is worthy of a boast and celebration.